tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - previous literature has suggested increased T cell clonality in tumor microenvironment correlates with clinical response to PD-1 blockade
  - **most irAEs are similar irregardless of tumor/blockade type, so perhaps there's a common mechanism underlying irAEs**
  - immunosuppressive therapies can be used to treat irAEs, shorter course required if used sooner (but early irAE manifestations can be subtle)
+# Clonal expansion of resident memory T cells in peripheral blood of patients with non-small cell lung cancer durine immune checkpoint inhibitor treatment
+ - among T cell subtypes, effector memory CD8<sup>+</sup> T cells (CD8<sup>+</sup> TEM GZMK PDCD1) were increased after ICI treatment in both DCB and NCB
+ - effector memory CD8<sup>+</sup> T cells resided at the bifurcation point, which has the potential to differentiate into lineages with precursor exhausted CD8<sup>+</sup> T cells (CD8<sup>+</sup> TCM cells) assumed to be related to the ICI response
+ - effector memory CD8<sup>+</sup> T cells along with T cells recognizing unknown antigen expanded and composed of novel clones skewed toward dysfunctional status, especially in on-treatment samples of the durable clinical benefit group.
 # Co-regulation of CD8<sup>+</sup> T cell exhaustion by multiple inhibitory receptors during chronic viral infection
  - co-expression of multiple distinct inhibitory receptors associated with greater T cell exhaustion and more severe infection (in context of chronic infection causing T cell exhaustion)
  - blockade of T cell inhibitory receptors PD-1, LAG-3 reinvigorate T cells